1-20 of 772 Search Results for

 Published: 01 January 2015

-... of the same leadership system.
+....
 Much like the war itself, such cooperation failed.
-Crouch skillfully takes this beyond the misunderstandings of colonial officers of the Canadian compagnies franches de la marine and regulars of the French armée de terre who vied for credit for victories and displaced...
+Crouch skillfully takes this beyond the misunderstandings of colonial officers of the Canadian compagnies franches de la marine and regulars of the French armée de terre who vied for credit for victories and displaced blame for defeats...

 Journal Article